-- Practice intelligence lead policing, crime scene management, suspect detection and apprehension
+- Practice intelligence led policing, crime scene management, suspect detection and apprehension.

-- Apply accountable, ethical, and effective professional practices when interacting with individuals and groups from diverse backgrounds during judgemental training scenarios
+- Apply accountable, ethical and effective professional practices when interacting with individuals and groups from diverse backgrounds during judgmental training scenarios.

-- Apply best practice principles to mitigate civil liabilities and manage risks in law enforcement
+- Best practice principles and manage risks in law enforcement.

 - CPR, First Aid and AED

-- Minimum 2 year College diploma in Police Foundations or Law and Security, or related field
+- Minimum two year College diploma in Police Foundations or Protection Security and Investigation or related field

 - University degree in Criminology or other related field